argerim/select2-rails/README.md

 ### Install select2-rails gem

-Add `select2-rails` in Gemfile
+Add `select2-rails` in Gemfile and run `bundle install`.

 	gem "select2-rails"

-Run `bundle install`

 ### Include select2-rails javascript assets

-Add to your `app/assets/javascripts/application.js`
+Add to your `app/assets/javascripts/application.js`.

 	//= require select2

 ### Include select2-rails stylesheet assets

-Add to your `app/assets/stylesheets/application.css`
+Add to your `app/assets/stylesheets/application.css`.

 	*= require select2

+## Contributions

+If you wont to contribute, please:

+	* Fork the project.
+	* Make your feature addition or bug fix.
+	* Send me a pull request on Github.

-## License
+## Copyright

-use MIT license.
+Copyright (c) 2012 Rogerio Medeiros.
+See LICENSE for details.